pulumi/registry/themes/default/content/registry/packages/confluentcloud/installation-configuration.md

 2. Set them using configuration, if you prefer that they be stored alongside your Pulumi stack for easy multi-user access:

     ```bash
-    $ pulumi config set confluentcloud:apiKey XXXXXXXXXXXXXX
+    $ pulumi config set confluentcloud:cloudApiKey XXXXXXXXXXXXXX
-    $ pulumi config set confluentcloud:apiSecret YYYYYYYYYYYYYY --secret
+    $ pulumi config set confluentcloud:clouaApiSecret YYYYYYYYYYYYYY --secret
     ```

-Remember to pass `--secret` when setting `confluentcloud:apiKey` and `confluentcloud:apiSecret` so that it is properly encrypted.
+Remember to pass `--secret` when setting `confluentcloud:cloudApiKey` and `confluentcloud:cloudApiSecret` so that it is properly encrypted.
 The complete list of configuration parameters is in the [Confluent Cloud provider README](https://github.com/pulumi/pulumi-confluentcloud/blob/master/README.md).